How Groundhog Day Got Started

 Like so many holiday traditions, the origins and progression of Groundhog Day to what we think of it today as are a bit murky.
 However, we’ll try to shed some light on the subject, starting with the day of the year.
 Groundhog Day is celebrated on February 2nd because it is approximately halfway between the winter solstice (Northern hemisphere), when the Sun is at its southernmost point in the sky, and the March/vernal equinox, when the Sun is in the same plane as the Earth’s equator, making day and night approximately equal length.

 Much like that there was a Celtic “end of autumn” celebration called Samuin (also called Samhain), that is the root of Halloween, there was around this halfway point (approximately on February 1st), a Celtic festival called Imbolc (also called Imbolg) which was simply a celebration of the start of spring.
-Whether this festival was the direct root of Groundhog Day isn’t completely clear, but certain elements of it do come into play (such as in it resulting in a subsequent Catholic celebration).
+Whether this festival was the direct root of Groundhog Day isn’t completely clear, but certain elements of it do come into play.

 During Imbolc, the celebrants would feast, have bonfires, purify themselves, and practice divination.
 Among the things they’d try to divine was the weather, including using badgers and serpents to help them try to predict said weather, watching to see if badgers and serpents were about, or still in their dens.
 This is referenced in various Gaelic songs, such as in this snippet (translated):